-Full disclosure: I was in Nepal with Impact Marathon Series as a staff member/volunteer, I paid my own flights but had my accomodation/food etc covered.
+Full disclosure: I was in Nepal with Impact Marathon Series as a staff member/volunteer, I paid for my own flights but had my accommodation/food, etc covered.

 Kathmandu is a long way from London…especially if you don’t listen to advice and fly through India (spending a night on a chair at Delhi airport was not ideal), however upon arriving into Nepal’s capital city and meeting some of the Impact team and other runners, I knew it would be worth it.

 Impact week didn’t technically start until Monday evening but a group of us were signed up for the Kathmandu day tour, a fascinating walking tour of the city.
 Unfortunately our guide was a little quiet and many of us struggled to stay fully engaged without a morning coffee break!

 Kathmandu was not like I imagined, although hectic it felt like organised chaos.
 It was also far more metropolitan than I thought, with a strong cafe culture and food scene.
 It’s noisy, congested, polluted but beautiful, friendly and I felt safe at all times.
 We learned that Kathmandu used to be a big hippie spot however the government weren’t happy with the drug use in the city so switch to adventure travel and made marajuana illegal.
 I think they’ve been very successful in their venture!

 We split into two groups to visit some of the charities that Impact are working with this year; a refuge for women living with HIV and a Burns Victim Survivors charity that provide medical care for those suffering from life changing burns.
 Something that really hit home was how disproportionately women are affecting in both instances.